 Pisa is one of the oldest towns in Italy and is famous all over the world for its Leaning Tower.
-The marvelous green square Piazza dei Miracoli where the Tower stands, along with the Romanesque Cathedral and Baptistry, make Pisa one of the most memorable places in Tuscany.
-It is rich with medieval architecture, Roman and Gothic churches and ancient Palaces, which offer many options for a Civil Ceremony or a Religious Wedding, as well as infinite choices for an elegant Wedding Reception.
+The marvellous green square, Piazza dei Miracoli, where the Tower stands, along with the Romanesque Cathedral and Baptistry, make Pisa one of the most memorable places in Tuscany.
+It is rich in Medieval architecture, Roman and Gothic churches and ancient Palaces, which offer many options for a Civil Ceremony or a Religious Wedding, as well as infinite choices for an elegant Wedding Reception.

-The Sala degli Stemmi is traditionally the room that has been used to celebrate Civil legal Ceremonies.
-There are paintings with the coat of arms of all the Mayors of Pisa after the unification of Italy.
+The Sala degli Stemmi is traditionally the room used to celebrate Civil legal Ceremonies.
+Here you will see paintings with the coat of arms of all the Mayors of Pisa after the unification of Italy.
 The Sala Rossa or Red Room, so named for the color of the upholstery that covers the walls, was formerly the office of the Mayor.
-The ceiling is decorated with a fresco dedicated to Pisa's patron saint Ranieri.
-The Baleari Hall is the home to the City Council and takes its name from one of the frescoes decorating the walls of the hall: 'The conquest of the Balearic Islands'.
-In fact the whole room is decorated with frescoes and allegorical representations of the city of Pisa.
+The ceiling is decorated with a fresco dedicated to Pisa's patron saint, Ranieri.
+The Baleari Hall is the home to the City Council and takes its name from one of the frescoes decorating the walls of the hall: 'The Conquest of the Balearic Islands'.
+Indeed the whole room is decorated with frescoes and allegorical representations of the city of Pisa.

-Civil legal Ceremonies can also be held at the ancient Abbey, Abbazia di San Zeno.
-The Abbey is now deconsecrated and it is the ideal place for couples who, despite having chosen a civil ceremony do not want to renounce to the spiritual atmosphere of a religious location.
-Civil legal Ceremonies during the Summer months,from May to October, can also be celebrated in the wonderful garden Giardino Scotto at Fortezza San Gallo.
-The garden dates back to the nineteenth century but it has been recently recovered and it is a really lovely location for outdoor Civil Legal Ceremonies and Wedding Receptions.
+Civil Legal Ceremonies can also be held at the ancient Abbey, Abbazia di San Zeno.
+The Abbey is now deconsecrated and it is the ideal place for couples who, despite having chosen a civil ceremony, do not wish to renounce the spiritual atmosphere of a religious location.
+Civil Legal Ceremonies during the summer months, from May to October, can also be celebrated in the wonderful garden Giardino Scotto at Fortezza San Gallo.
+The garden dates back to the nineteenth century but it has recently been rediscovered and it is a charming location for outdoor Civil Legal Ceremonies and Wedding Receptions.

-Catholic legal Ceremonies can take place in one of the wonderful medieval and Reinassance churches of the historic town, from small chapels to grander Cathedrals enriched by the beautiful white marble originating from this region.
+Catholic Legal Ceremonies can take place in one of the wonderful Medieval and Renaissance churches in the historic town, from small chapels to grander Cathedrals enriched with the beautiful white marble originating from this region.
 Intimate Religious Blessings and Symbolic Ceremonies can be held in the magnificent gardens of historical Villas in the countryside surrounding the city.

-The small medieval town of Lari is situated on one of the highest hills in the area, just a few kilometers from the Tuscan coast.
-The massive castle in the centre of the small town was an important military stronghold of the Republic of Pisa because of its position overlooking the valley of the Arno River.
+The small, Medieval town of Lari is situated on one of the highest hills in the area, just a few kilometers from the Tuscan coast.
+The majestic castle in the centre of the small town was an important military stronghold of the Republic of Pisa because of its position overlooking the valley of the Arno River.
 Indeed, the magnificent view from the castle walls stretches from the steep hills of Volterra to the coast of Livorno and beyond.

 Inhabited since Etruscan times through the Roman Empire and Middle Ages, the Castle became the home of the Florentine Governor Vicari and members of the aristocratic families of Florence in the 15th century, who over the years transformed it into a luxury residence.
-It hosted and entertained rulers of Tuscany until 1848, when the Castle was transformed into the Town Hall, Palazzo Pretorio, where today Legal Civil Wedding Ceremonies are held for local and foreign couples.
-The Castle has been selected by various bridal magazines as being one of the ten most beautiful places in Italy to celebrate a legally binding wedding.
+It hosted and entertained rulers of Tuscany until 1848, when the Castle was transformed into the Town Hall, Palazzo Pretorio, where today, Legal Civil Wedding Ceremonies are held for local and foreign couples.
+The Castle has been declared by various bridal magazines to be one of the ten most beautiful places in Italy to celebrate a legally binding wedding.

-Though less typical in the town of Lari, Legal Catholic Ceremonies can take place in one of the Medieval and Reinassance chapels dotted along the hillside.
-Intimate Religious Blessings and Symbolic Ceremonies can be held in the magnificent gardens of historical Villas and Farmhouses with picturesque views and modern comforts that can be found around the area.
+Though less frequent in the town of Lari, Legal Catholic Ceremonies can take place in one of the Medieval and Renaissance chapels dotted through the hillside.
+Intimate Religious Blessings and Symbolic Ceremonies can be held in the magnificent gardens of historical Villas and Farmhouses with picturesque views and modern comforts that can be found in the surrounding area.